FredHB/fredhb.github.io/docs/igli/index.md

           </p>
         </div>
         <div class="about-info">
-          <p>Welcome to my webpage! <br> <br>
-          My name is Igli.
-I’m a PhD candidate in Financial Economics at the University of Zurich and the Swiss Finance Institute.
+          <p>I’m a PhD candidate in Financial Economics at the University of Zurich and the Swiss Finance Institute.
 I hold a MSc in Economics from the Barcelona School of Economics. <br> <br>
           My research interests are macroeconomics, firm dynamics, and corporate finance.
 In my research, I study how information, financing, and household heterogeneity matter for firm dynamics, and how firm dynamics, in turn, impact long-run output and welfare.</p>
         </div>
       </div>
     </section>